pnp/sp-dev-fx-webparts/samples/react-kanban-board/README.md

 ## Prerequisites

-This webpart reads the information from a Tasks list and uses the following OOB columns
+This web part reads the information from a Tasks list and uses the following OOB columns
 * Task Name
 * Assigned To
 * % Complete